emmanueltouzery/cigale/README.md

 ## Installation

 This is a rust and gtk application.

-I've tested it only on linux.
+### Linux

 The preferred way to install it is [through flathub](https://flathub.org/apps/details/com.github.emmanueltouzery.cigale).

 You can also build it from source.
 If you install all the system-related dependencies and the rust toolchain, you should be able to simply run `cargo run --release`.
 But on linux, you can also locally build and install a flatpak, without having to install any dependencies yourself: `sh flatpak/build-and-install-flatpak.sh`.

+### Mac OSX

+You must [install the rust compiler](https://www.rust-lang.org/tools/install), then use homebrew to install a few dependencies:

+    brew install gtk+3
+    brew install librsvg
+    brew install adwaita-icon-theme

+Finally you can compile and run the application:

+    cargo run --release

+The binary will be in `target/release`, and is relocatable.